krateoplatformops/oasgen-provider/README.md

 # oasgen-provider
-A k8s controller that generates CRDs and controller to manage resources from OAS 3.0 definition.
+A k8s controller that generates CRDs and controller to manage resources from OpenAPI Specification (OAS) 3.1 (also 3.0 is supported).

 ## Summary